andrewcbancroft/datadaylife-blog/_posts/2018-01-09-data-analysis-vs-data-analytics-examining-suffix.md

 My interpretation: "-sis" noun-ifies verbs.
 It takes the essential action of a verb and turns it into a concept... a concept of action, process, state, or condition.

 Come to think of it, "analysis" is sort of a verb-y noun, isn't it?
-"We're going to *do* "data analysis"...", we say.
+"We're going to '*do* data analysis'...", we say.

 "Do" is the verb.